allwelldotdev/terraform101/exercises/exercise10-data_source_ami_information/README.md

-# Using Data Sources to Fetch AMI Informatino
+# Using Data Sources to Fetch AMI Information

 In this exercise, I explored the use of AWS data sources in Terraform to retrieve the recent Ubuntu Amazon Machine Image (AMI).
 I defined an output variable to print the ID of the retrieved AMI and used the ID to configure an AWS instance resource.
 This hands-on exercise gave me practical experience in handling AWS AMIs and configuring AWS instances using Terraform.